-In managing our energy consumption, we focus on enhancing energy efficiency in our operations.
-Amongst others, we have measures such as scheduled management and regular maintenance of our airconditioning system to reduce energy wastage due to equipment inefficiencies.
+As such, we place emphasis on enhancing energy efficiency in our operations.
+Amongst others, we have measures such as scheduled management and regular maintenance of our air-conditioning system to reduce energy wastage due to equipment inefficiencies.
 We have also installed motion sensors on escalators, which are programmed to switch between normal and energy-saving modes depending on traffic.
 Our mall is fully fitted with energy-efficient LED lighting fittings.

-It is also our practice to perform periodic reviews with tenants on their fit-out designs, assessing if they are aligned with our requirements which include sustainability considerations as well.
+It is also our practice to perform periodic reviews with tenants on their fit-out designs, assessing if they are aligned with our requirements, which include sustainability considerations as well.